arndttigges/GameOfThree/README.md

 * Maybe it would have been better to solve the identity via a login etc, but I didn't want to increase the complexity even more
 * GUI tests are missing and the GameControllerTest needs more verifications of the responses.
+* The user interface is not secured (login, CRSF, ..)